Brazil's Alves says opening match as important as final

 TERESOPOLIS Brazil Brazil are looking to send a message to supporters and rivals in the World Cup's opening match, right back Dani Alves said on Monday, raising the stakes for the clash against Croatia.

-A lacklustre 1-0 win over Serbia in Friday's warmup game brought jeers from the home crowd and raised doubts about the heavily favoured Brazil team, which Alves was quick to dismiss.
+A lackluster 1-0 win over Serbia in Friday's warmup game brought jeers from the home crowd and raised doubts about the heavily favored Brazil team, which Alves was quick to dismiss.

 He said the host nation's players would be at their best when the tournament begins on Thursday.